Tropical Weather Latest: Helene makes landfall as a Category 4 hurricane in northwestern Florida

 Fast-moving Hurricane Helene made landfall in the Big Bend area of Florida's northwestern coast as a Category 4 storm Thursday evening, threatening a "catastrophic" storm surge as well as damaging winds, rains and flash floods hundreds of miles inland across much of the southeastern U.S., forecasters said.

+Authorities in Georgia reported two people killed in a possible tornado in south Georgia as the storm approached, and Florida Gov. Ron DeSantis said one person died while driving on Interstate 4 when a sign fell onto their car.

-The storm knocked out power to over 885,000 homes and businesses as it approached.
+The storm knocked out power to over 1 million homes and businesses in Florida and over 50,000 in Georgia as it approached and came ashore, according to the tracking site poweroutage.us.

 States of emergency were declared in Florida, Georgia, the Carolinas, Virginia and Alabama.